kch0e/Udacity-Business-Analytics/README.md

 # Udacity Business Analytics Nanodegree
-This is a course on Business Analytics Nanodegree` at `Udacity` learning platform.
+This is a course on Business Analytics Nanodegree (formerly Data Foundations) at Udacity's learning platform.
 More details on the Nanodegree and the project can be accessed using this [Link on Business Analytics](https://www.udacity.com/course/business-analytics-nanodegree--nd098).

 ## Program Curriculam:
-+ **WELCOME TO THE PROGRAM**
-Meet your instructors and learn how to optimize your classroom.
-Learn how people use data to answer questions, and find your own insights from a data dashboard.
 **Project 1:** [`Interpret Data Visualization`](https://github.com/vamshi-krishna-prime/Business_Analytics/tree/master/Interpret%20a%20Data%20Visualization)

   > In this project, you’ll explore an interactive data dashboard to uncover insights.
 You’ll write a short report explaining each insight, and how you found the information to reach your conclusion from the dashboard.